hoangton/smartcash/wallets/recovery.rst

 address directly.
 The following list shows the possibilities and methods to restore your wallet in order of probability.

-- Backup is stored in an older version of SmartCash Node Client that no longer works
+- Backup is stored in an older version of SmartCash NodeClient that no longer works

-  - Follow instructions for restoring wallet files using :ref:`SmartCash Node Client <nodeclient-restore>`
+  - Follow instructions for restoring wallet files using :ref:`SmartCash NodeClient <nodeclient-restore>`

 - Backup is a file

-  - If file name is similar to wallet.dat, try to restore using :ref:`SmartCash Node Client <nodeclient-restore>`
+  - If file name is similar to wallet.dat, try to restore using :ref:`SmartCash NodeClient <nodeclient-restore>`

 - Backup is a phrase of words